Grassmann Stein Variational Gradient Descent: GRASSMANN STEIN VARIATIONAL GRADIENT DESCENT

-\begin{remark} The assumptions on the decomposition (\ref{eq: prop optimal projection, decomposition 1}) and (\ref{eq: prop optimal projection, decomposition 2}) hold when the density $q$ agrees with the target $p$ except in the subspace $[A_0]$.
-An example of such cases is when the particles are initialised from a prior, and $P$ is the posterior induced from a likelihood function that depends on $x$ only through $P_0 x$.
-See Appendix \ref{appendix: lemma and proof of proposition 3} for more discussions and a proof of the proposition. \end{remark}
+\begin{remark} The assumption on the decomposition (\ref{eq: prop optimal projection, decomposition 1}) and (\ref{eq: prop optimal projection, decomposition 2}) holds when the density $q$ agrees with the target $p$ except in the subspace $[A_0]$.
+An example is that $q$ is a prior, and $p$ is the posterior induced from $q$ and a likelihood function that depends on $x$ only through $A_0 x$.
+See Appendix \ref{appendix: lemma and proof of proposition 3} for more discussions and the proof. \end{remark}

 Sequentially solving the optimisation problems \eqref{eq:sliced_objective} and \eqref{eq:sliced_objective_A} every time-step yields a particle transport scheme which terminates if and only if the GKSD between the target distribution and the current particle distribution is zero, which implies $P=Q$ under the conditions of Theorem \ref{thm:KSD_separates}.